 Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

-However, this does not mean we can ignore the trail wrist completely.
+However, this doesn’t mean we can ignore the trail wrist completely.

-Let’s take a look at the trail wrist role in golf and see if you can grab some information that helps improve your golf swing mechanics.
+Let’s take a closer look at the trail wrist’s role in golf and see how applying this information can help improve your ball striking.

 Trail Wrist Role in Golf Swing – Key Takeaways

-• When we look at lead wrist extension, we are decreasing it on the downswing, making the trail and lead wrist work opposite of each other on the downswing to promote consistent impact positions.
+- When we look at lead wrist extension, it decreases on the downswing, making the trail and lead wrist work opposite of each other to promote consistent impact positions.

-• At impact, the trail wrist position is ideally 10 to 15 degrees more extended than the address position.
+- At impact, the trail wrist position should ideally be 10 to 15 degrees more extended than at address.

 Optimizing Trail Wrist Movement in Your Golf Swing